SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 *any* type that adopts the ``RandomNumberGenerator`` protocol.
 Nothing else is required of the instance you assign to this property, except that the instance must adopt the ``RandomNumberGenerator`` protocol.
+Because its type is ``RandomNumberGenerator``, code inside the ``Dice`` class can only interact with ``generator`` in ways that apply to all generators that conform to this protocol.
+That means it can't use any methods or properties that are defined by the underlying type of the generator.
+However, you can downcast from a protocol type to an underlying type in the same way you can downcast from a superclass to a subclass, as discussed in :ref:`TypeCasting_Downcasting`.

 ``Dice`` also has an initializer, to set up its initial state.
 This initializer has a parameter called ``generator``,